twashing/zengarden/README.md

 # zengarden

 Zengarden is a riff on Joel Holdbrooks' excellent [garden](https://github.com/noprompt/garden) library.
-Zengarden is a simple Clojure library, using an extension language, for generating CSS.
-The goal is to cover most of CSS3 syntax.
-And the spirit of the library is to have declarative syntax, and be controllable from edn.
+Zengarden is a simple Clojure tool, using an extension language, for generating CSS.
+The goal is to cover most of CSS3.
+The spirit of the library is to have declarative syntax, and be controllable from edn.

 There's going to be a lot of missing stuff that I haven't thought of.
 I've just built it for my own use cases and then some.
-When that happens, you can i) pass in raw CSS, ii) send me feature requests or iii) send me a pull request.
+When that happens, you can *i)* pass in raw CSS, *ii)* send me feature requests or *iii)* send me a pull request.
 These are some things you get out of the box.

 * nesting syntax
 * declarative, controllable from edn